Communicating as a Coach

 10:33 AM Posted by Unknown

 The term "coach" is used to indicate the director of the operation of a team in most US sports, although in baseball the term "manager" is used instead, particularly in the context of a team of adults, as opposed to youths or even college players.
 Outside the US, the term "manager" is most common, especially in association football (soccer), where a manager has overall responsibility for activities such as team selection and tactics and the term "coach" usually refers to a secondary official who has responsibility only for the players' physical conditioning and skills training.
+A coach, particularly in a major operation, is traditionally aided in his efforts by one or more assistant coaches known as the assistant coaching staff.
+Many times, in major team sports the principal coach (usually referred to as the head coach) has little to do with the development of details such as techniques of play or placement of players on the playing surface, leaving this to assistants while concentrating on larger issues.

 The title "Coach" is also one of respect or affection, often replacing the first name much like "Doctor" to become "Coach Smith".
 Some former players will still address their instructor as "Coach", even if both the player and coach him/herself have long retired or graduated on.